atsidaev/atsidaev.github.io/_posts/2015-2-2-Picasa-Command-Line-Uploader-OAuth2.md

 ---

 I am a Picasa user.
 I'm not very happy with this (do not like neither application nor site), but storing photos in Picasa is obvious solution for any Google account holder.
-For a long time I used some command line uploader found somewhere on the net, but since 2015 Google dropped support of ClientLogin/OAuth1 in their services, so all of the command line tools (including even *GoogleCL* created by Google themself) stopped working.
+For a long time I used some command line uploader I found somewhere on the net, but since 2015 Google dropped support of ClientLogin/OAuth1 in their services, so all of the command line tools (including even *GoogleCL* created by Google themself) stopped working.